Maximum-likelihood estimation of the Mat\'ern covariance structure of isotropic spatial random fields on finite, sampled grids: M A X I M U M - L I K E L I H O O D T H E O R Y

 adapting the autocorrelation of the energy-normalized analysis window as follows:

 Proceeding similarly, after reindexing and taking into account relevant symmetries for the pseudocovariance first term in eq.~(\ref{toometu}), yields

 This procedure requires one Fast Fourier Transform per diagonal increasingly offset from the main diagonal in $(\kb,\kbp)$ space, further multiplied with $\bmth\ofk/\Sbar\ofst\ofk$ and $\bmth\ofkp/\Sbar\ofst\ofkp$ and normalized into eq.~(\ref{covgammaS}).
-Like the procedure in eqs~(\ref{toometu})--(\ref{toomets}), it is exact \cite[as opposed to Riemann discretization of eqs~(\ref{specblur3}) and~(\ref{specblur5}), as proposed by][]{Guillaumin+2022}.
+Like the procedure in eqs~(\ref{toometu})--(\ref{toomets}), it is exact \cite[as opposed to Riemann discretization of eqs~(\ref{specblur3}) and~(\ref{specblur5}), as originally proposed by][]{Guillaumin+2022}.

 Assembling all the various pieces, we now have three different methods to obtain the desired estimation variance in eq.~(\ref{covgammaS}): likelihood gradient sampling, direct calculation via the DFT matrix, and per-diagonal Fourier transformation of the spatial covariance.
 The first is fast and has shown good behavior in all of our tests, see Sec.~\ref{numerics}.
 The second and third produce identical results, with the matrix implementation being memory intensive, and the per-diagonal sequential calculation still computationally heavy as it calls on $MN$ FFTs, each of which requiring $MN\log(MN)$ operations.
-As shown in Fig.~\ref{bluabl}, not all interaction terms are large, which may inspire future approaches utilizing Markov-Chain Monte Carlo approaches or other forms of importance sampling \cite[]{Metropolis+1949,Hastings1970}.
+As shown in Fig.~\ref{bluabl}, not all interaction terms are large, which has inspired randomized approaches to capture their contributions \cite[]{Stein+2004}, e.g., via Markov-Chain Monte Carlo \cite[]{Metropolis+1949,Hastings1970} or importance sampling.
 Managing the interplay of the stochastic process being sampled and the characteristics of the sampling strategy is amenable to formal treatment via the \textit{significant correlation contribution} as developed by \cite{Guillaumin+2017,Guillaumin+2022}.